Dynamic Pricing and Advertising with Demand Learning: Missing Proofs of Section

-In this section, we present our main algorithm for the dynamic pricing and advertising problem.
-Our problem can be viewed as a very high dimensional combinatorial multi-armed bandit problem, where each arm corresponds to a pair of a price and a feasible advertising strategy: the set of feasible advertising strategies being the set of all possible conditional distributions $\{\phi(\cdot|\quality), \omega \in \Omega\}$ over signal space $\signalSpace$.
-As a first step towards obtaining a more tractable setting, we present an equivalent reformulation of the problem which uses the observation that advertising strategy affects the buyer's decision only via the posterior distribution over quality.
-A further simplification is obtained when valuations are linear in quality.
-For this case, seller's choice of advertising strategy in every round reduces to selecting a distribution over posterior means.
-We discuss this reformulation in subsection \ref{subsec:equiv}.
-Next, in subsection \ref{subsec:challenges}, we discuss many important challenges that still remain in the efficient discretization of the problem in order to design a finite-armed bandit algorithm with regret that grows as $T^{2/3}$ with time horizon, particularly because the decision space is still two-dimensional (as opposed to one-dimensional in dynamic pricing) and we make no assumptions on the smoothness or Lipschitz properties of the demand function.
-Finally, in subsection \ref{subsec:algorithmoverview} and \ref{subsec:algorithm} we present our algorithm.
+\xhdr{High-level descriptions of the proposed algorithm and challenges} The seller's demand learning problem can be viewed as a very high-dimensional combinatorial multi-armed bandit problem, where each arm represents a combination of a price and an advertising strategy.
+The set of feasible advertising strategies consists of all possible conditional distributions over a pre-defined signal space.
+As a first step towards obtaining a more tractable setting, we present an equivalent reformulation of the problem which uses the observation that advertising affects the customer's decision only via the posterior distribution over quality.
+By the linearity of valuation function $\buyerUtility(\cdot, \cdot)$ over product quality $\quality$, seller's choice of advertising strategy in every round can be further simplified to selecting a distribution over posterior means that is subject to a feasibility constraint.